sphis-sinco/survival_sandbox/README.md

 `ANYWHERE` : R - Reload Resource Packs and the Block list

+`ANYWHERE` : P - Leave to Resource Pack Menu (if you have resource packs)

 `GAMEPLAY` : WASD / Arrow Keys - Move the cursor block

 `GAMEPLAY` : TAB - Switch to the next block